fferflo/einx/docs/source/gettingstarted/overview.rst

 ----------------

 einx introduces the ``[]``-notation to specify how operations should be vectorized. ``[]`` denotes axes that an operation is applied on, while all other axes are batch axes and vectorized over.

-This corresponds to the ``axis`` argument of numpy functions:
+This corresponds to the ``axis`` argument in index-based notation:

 ..  code::